-Fees and grants from governmental agencies - Grants may be considered an exchange transaction or a conditional/unconditional promise to give.
-The Organization recognizes grants deemed to be an exchange transaction when earned.
+Fees and grants from governmental agencies - Grants may be considered exchange transactions or a conditional/unconditional promise to give.
+The Organization recognizes grants deemed to be exchange transactions when earned.
 Grants considered to be unconditional promises to give are recognized when awarded.
-Grants considered to be conditional promises to give, that is, those with a measurable performance or other barrier and right of return, are recognized when the condition is met.
+Grants considered to be conditional promises to give, that is, those with a measurable performance or other barriers and right of return, are recognized when the condition is met.
 Failure to fulfill the conditions could result in the return of funds to the grantor.
 When an unconditional promise to give is received, the performance obligations are considered to be met.
 The Organization recognizes grants to the extent that eligible grant costs are incurred.
 Per diem contract revenue is recognized when a unit of service is provided.
 Deferred revenue represents grant advances and other revenue which exceeds eligible costs incurred.
 With certain fee for service contracts, the Organization is allowed to retain a portion of unspent funds received.
-Included in the consolidated statements of financial position is deferred revenue in the amount of \$285,087 and \$94,548 as of June 30, 2020 and 2019, respectively.
+Included in the consolidated statements of financial position is deferred revenue related to grants and contracts in which \$806,908 and \$285,087 is expected to be earned by the Organization when future obligations are met as of June 30, 2021 and 2020, respectively.
+Also included in deferred revenue are unused grant funds of \$181,421 and \$503,315 as of June 30, 2021 and 2020, respectively, to be repaid to various state agencies.

 Expenditures charged to contracts are subject to audit by various federal and state agencies.
-The expenditures reported for the years ended June 30, 2020 and 2019 have not been audited by the respective funding agencies.
+The expenditures reported for the years ended June 30, 2021 and 2020 have not been audited by the respective funding agencies.